Carney's Youth Crime Prevention programme

 » Whilst providing intensive, long-term and consistent one-to-one mentoring which offers unprejudiced support and empathy

-using an online database which records all engagements and positive outcomes that result
+Through our online database that tracks individual progress and records all engagements and positive outcomes from our participants.

 Improve social mobility and community cohesion

 Activities» Provide a community space and environment where young people can meet/engage with members of the community from different backgrounds to themselves.

 » Provide volunteering opportunities for young people to give back to their community

 » Community cohesion is improved through the shared hot meals we offer to our young people after their boxing sessions